 Herbert Lake

-Herbert lake is a small lake just off the Icefields Parkway not long after you pass the park gates leaving the TransCanada highway.
-Its location and the fact that it’s not considered a real highlight in Banff means the lake remains quiet throughout the summer.
+Herbert Lake is a small lake just off the Icefields Parkway, not long after you pass the park gates and leave the TransCanada highway from Lake Louise, you’ll come across Herbert Lake on your left hand side.
+Its location and the fact that it’s not considered a real highlight in Banff mean the lake remains quiet throughout the summer.

 However, the lake is gorgeous and has some phenomenal mountain views from its waters.
-A picnic area right along the lake shores makes it easy to put a SUP in the water.
+A picnic area right along the lake shores makes putting a SUP in the water easy.
 While you’re paddling around, keep an eye out as there is a diving board.
-If you’re brave enough to take a dip in the frigid waters — make sure, you pick a warm day.
+If you’re brave enough to take a dip in the frigid waters — make sure you pick a warm day.

 Bow Lake